World Oceans Day

-UNESCO's Intergovernmental Oceanographic Commission (IOC) sponsors the World Ocean Network, which has since 2002 been instrumental in building support for ocean awareness events on 8 June.
+UNESCO's Intergovernmental Oceanographic Commission (IOC) coordinates in partnership with DOALOS the official United Nations World Oceans Day Portal, which is instrumental in building support for ocean awareness events on 8 June.

 We celebrate World Oceans Day to remind everyone of the major role the oceans have in everyday life.
 They are the lungs of our planet, providing most of the oxygen we breathe.
 The purpose of the Day is to inform the public of the impact of human actions on the ocean, develop a worldwide movement of citizens for the ocean, and mobilize and unite the world’s population on a project for the sustainable management of the world's oceans.
 They are a major source of food and medicines and a critical part of the biosphere.
 In the end, it is a day to celebrate together the beauty, the wealth and the promise of the ocean.

 As the challenges to the ocean continue to grow, so does the need for novel solutions and the people driving them.